 The first thing to notice is that Pin 9 is locked-out (Pos 10 locks out pin 9, as explained above), therefore there will be no false shorts to the control grid.
 That is good.
 But the chart also explains that regardless of what is going on at pins 1-3-4-10, the Shorts lamp will light.
 This can be a problem.

-In the right photo, I have connected a jumper wire between Pins 3 and 4, thereby shorting the Screen Grid and Suppressor Grid.
+In this photo, I have connected a jumper wire between Pins 3 and 4, thereby shorting the Screen Grid and Suppressor Grid.
 While the Shorts lamp is still lit at Pin 4, the problem is that the chart tells you to disregard this short (because of the example in the left-side photo.)
 Therefore, since the tube tester behaves the same in both instances, you cannot know whether the tube has a short between those elements are not.

 In summary, these B&K do not have 100% foolproof Shorts detection.
 They will not detect all shorts in tubes that have multiple elements connected to multiple pins, primarily suppressor grid shorts.
 The most common of these tubes are Ham-Radio style sweep compactron tubes, examples being 6KD6, 6GE5, 6HF5, etc. This is a minor limitation, and one that is shared with most tube testers regardless of brand or cost.
 If your tester does not have a full row of lockout switches such as found in a TC162 Mighty Mite or B&K 607, then you also have this Shorts test limitation.